blockchain-unica/asc1-experiments/use_cases/stateless/oracle.md

 10000000 microAlgos
 ```

-We prepare a transaction T1 that transfers all the funds from the contract account to either A.
+Assume that A has agreed with the oracle O that she is will receive the funds in the contract.
-To do this, the contract requires that the argument at index 0 contains the base64 encoding of 0.
+To do this, we must prepare a send transaction where the argument at index 0 contains the base64 encoding of 0.
-We use the first command to obtain such an encoding:
+We first obtain such an encoding:
 ```
 # echo -n 0 | base64
 MA==
 ```

-We prepare a transaction T1 that transfers all the funds from the contract account to either A.
+We now prepare a transaction T1 that transfers all the funds from the contract account to A.
+The option "-c A" indicates that T1 is a close transaction.
+The argument is included through the option --argb64:
 ```
-# goal clerk send -F oracle.teal -t A -o T1 -a 0 --argb64 MA==
+# goal clerk send -F oracle.teal -t A -c A -o T1 -a 0 --argb64 MA==
 ```

+By inspecting the transaction, we see that the it contains exactly the given argument:
 ```
 # goal clerk inspect T1
 T1[0]